ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 By default, NGINX will use the default DHE paramaters provided by openssl.
 This uses a weak key that gets lower scores.
 Run `openssl dhparam -out /etc/ssl/private/dhparam.pem 4096` in terminal to generate it.

 We RECOMMEND to use the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/) to generate a suitable configuration and the [Qualys SSL Labs Tests](https://www.ssllabs.com/ssltest/) or the [High-Tech Bridge SSL Server Test](https://www.htbridge.com/ssl/) to check your settings.
-It is recommended, to reach a "A" rating as minimum.
+It is recommended to reach a "A" rating as minimum.

 It is necessary to often revise these configuration.
-In best case, you allways use the latest "Modern" configuration.
+In best case, you always use the latest "Modern" configuration.

 ### Serve security related Headers